 The focus of ROTC is academic excellence and preparing leaders.
 All students enrolled in at least one course are assigned a faculty member to provide leadership and academic counseling.

 ROTC offers a variety of resources, including scholarships, athletic teams and academic assistance.
-Neighboring Fort Wainwright offers students numerous opportunities to participate in military activities such as the arctic biathlon competition, mentorships and recreational activities in an arctic environment.
-For more information visit www.uaf.edu/rotc/ or call 907-474-6852.
+Neighboring Fort Wainwright offers students numerous opportunities to participate in military activities such as the Arctic biathlon competition, mentorships and recreational activities in an Arctic environment.
+For more information visit www.uaf.edu/rotc/ or call 907-474-7501.

 Army ROTC provides financial assistance in the form of scholarships and stipends.
-The current stipend ranges between $300–$500 monthly depending on military science class level, and is tax free for all committed cadets.
+The current stipend ranges between $300-$500 monthly depending on military science class level, and is tax free for all committed cadets.
 ROTC scholarships also pay 100 percent of tuition and mandatory fees and provide $900 annually for books and supplies.
-In accordance with NCAA regulations for this university, Army ROTC scholarships may be awarded in conjunction with athletic scholarships.
 Scholarships are available for two to four years and may be used for graduate studies.

-The military science curriculum is an approved minor which includes credit for one writing- and one oral-intensive course toward a BS or BA.
-Military science courses satisfy electives to a maximum of 23 credits toward degree requirements.
+The military science curriculum is an approved minor which includes credit for one writing- and one oral-intensive course.
 Classes, including outdoor skills labs, are offered every semester.
-Labs give students hands-on instruction in areas such as rappelling, skiing and survival.
+Labs give students hands-on instruction in areas such as rappelling, skiing, first aid, land navigation and survival.

 Army ROTC comprises two levels: the basic course followed by the advanced course.
 Credit for the basic course can be earned in three ways: by completing freshman and sophomore military science classes, by completing a four-week summer camp or by having prior military basic training.
 Students incur no obligation to Army ROTC or the Armed Forces during the basic course.